gladcolor/LLM-Geo/README.md

 - We just tested Deepseek R1 distilled 70B, and found that it can generate the solution graph!
 We encourage developers to conduct more tests!

 # Change log
+- 2026-04-05.
+Per our test, the open-source LLM Gemma-4-31b-it-Q4 can generate the geoprocessing workflow (i.g, solution graph), operations, and an ensemble program, but still has difficulties writing the correct program.
+We do not have a great GPU except a 24GB 3090, and are not able to test a large model.
+Will test a larger one using Google Colab and other cloud GPU providers later.
 - 2025-02-09.
 Using o3-mini as the default model.
-Note that it need >10 seconds for reasoning before returning tokens.
+Note that it needs>10 seconds for reasoning before returning tokens.